-The third area, which would have required a crossbeam, is immediately adjacent to the centre post C1: the crossbeam placed here and resting, like the others, on the wall plates would have supported, in conjunction with the crossbeam in the area of the partition wall between ER-CR and the wooden studs of a partition across the middle of the ER (Fig. 4), the floor joists and floorboards of a loft extending above the ER and the Porch and accessed via the staircase located in the north-east corner of the CR (see Appendix 4: II, Fig. A4:3).
-The three crossbeams could have been connected by diagonal struts or 'braces' to the wall posts on either side
+The third area, which would have required a crossbeam, is immediately adjacent to the centre post C1: the crossbeam placed here and resting, like the others, on the wall plates would have supported, in conjunction with the crossbeam in the area of the partition wall between ER-CR and the wooden studs of a partition across the middle of the ER (Fig. 4), the floor joists and floorboards of a loft extending above the ER and the Porch; this loft would have been accessed via the staircase located in the north-east corner of the CR (see Appendix 4: II, Fig. A4:3).
+The three crossbeams could have been connected by diagonal struts or 'braces' to the wall posts on either side (Figs 4, 8, 9; Appendix 3: III), thereby providing important diagonal bracing to the timber frame.
+Additional bracing would have been provided by the floor joists and floorboards of the loft above the ER and the Porch (Appendix 3: III, Fig. A3:4b; Appendix 4: II, Fig. A4:3), as well as by a 'ledge' attached to the wall posts at mid-height, on which the first landing of the staircase and the roof joists of the cabins in the CR could have rested (Figs 7, 8, 9; Appendix 3: III, Fig. A3:4c; Appendix 4: III, Figs A4:1b, A4:2, A4:4).20